January 05, 2017

 Check to ensure that your contractor has these types of insurance:

-If a contractor is bonded it means he has purchased a specific insurance policy that protects the homeowner.
+If a contractor is bonded, it means he has purchased a specific insurance policy that protects the homeowner.
 If the contractor fails to complete the job as promised, that surety bond provides financial compensation to the homeowner.

 Check your contractor’s website and/or their profiles such as a Better Business Bureau profile to see how long they’ve been in business.
-You want a business that has been around for at least 5 years and won’t disappear on you when your systems act up.
+You want a business that has been around for at least 5 years and won’t disappear from you when your systems act up.